2024-25 Catalog

 Doctor of Philosophy in Counseling Psychology

-Currently, the doctoral program requires a total of 100 credits, which are composed of 30 master's level credits plus 70 doctoral level credits.
+Currently, the doctoral program requires a total of 99 credits, which are composed of 30 master's level credits plus 69 doctoral level credits.
 A student who enters the counseling psychology doctoral program already holding a master's degree, regardless of where the degree was obtained, may be exempted by her or his advisor from taking up to a total of the 30 credits of required master's level coursework, with the exemption granted based on a review of the student’s transcript and/or course syllabi to ensure that the course or courses were of similar content to the course offered by Lehigh.
-These exempted credits do count toward the total needed for the doctoral degree (currently 100), but will not appear on the student’s Lehigh transcript.
-After conferring with his or her advisor, the student will complete an internal petition to have these credits exempted, and this petition must be approved by the program director.
+These exempted credits do count toward the total needed for the doctoral degree (currently 99), but will not appear on the student’s Lehigh transcript.
+After conferring with their advisor, the student will complete an internal petition to have these credits exempted, and this petition must be approved by the program director.

 Required Master's Level Coursework